int0x191f2/hlwm-config/README.md

 - dzen2/conky

     Used to display the panel
-- dmenu
+- rofi

-    Used as an application launcher and for layouts
+    Used as an application launcher

 Optional:
 - slimlock